-Digital advertising is becoming a high stakes investment
+Digital advertising is increasingly becoming a high stakes investment

-Brand lift studies are a leading way to measure digital impact
+Brand lift studies have become a leading way to measure digital impact

 To assess the impact of their digital brand campaigns, many advertisers turn to brand lift studies.
 Since the very first brand lift study in 1996, the methodology has evolved to become an industry standard, with the impact of tens of thousands of digital campaigns being measured every year.
 Advertisers use these studies to assess overall campaign efficacy, guide important media choices, and learn for the future.
 But no matter how useful and widely used, one problem remains.
 Most studies are only reported at the end of a campaign.
 And what most advertisers really want to do is identify their best performing creative before their campaign runs, so their campaigns pack the most punch.

 Link AI for Digital now predicts brand lift before your campaign runs

 To answer that need, the power of AI is already being used to quickly predict the likely efficacy of digital content.
 Until now, however, pre-screening was limited to predictions of viewers attitudes towards the creative and their likely behavioural interaction with the ad.
 Brand lift metrics still needed to be captured post-campaign.
 But now that has all change.
 Link AI for Digital on Kantar Marketplace can now test content at scale to indicate which ads will best drive brand lift, in addition to providing behavioural and attitudinal response insights.

 For the first-time, advertisers can get a holistic, cost-effective prediction of the likely brand impact of their creative content, at scale, and in as few as 15 minutes.
 This allows you to scale your creative testing programs beyond the key, “must win” campaigns, to ensure that a higher proportion of ads are likely to meet brand building goals such as building awareness and driving consideration.